Case Bezel Machining, Dial Printing and Hand Fitting

 First of all, we create a model of the front bezel, based on actual case sizes.

-A more detailed account of the case and bezel making process can be found in our Ulysse Nardin 14K gold making project.
+A more detailed review of the case and bezel making process can be found in our Ulysse Nardin 14K gold making project.

-The metal blank is then machined in 0,005 – 0,10 mm increments, and with frequent fitting checks to the actual case to ensure that it fits properly.
+The metal blank is then machined in 0,005 – 0,10 mm tolerances, and with numerous fitting checks to the actual case to ensure that it fits properly.

-The next step is crystal mounting and hand fitting.
-Fitting the hands is not quite as easy as you’d think, as we have to use hands that are roughly the same age and style as the rest of the watch, using original vintage spares.
+The next step is crystal mounting and hands fitting.
+Fitting the hands is not quite as easy as you’d think, as we have to use hands that are roughly the same age and style as the rest of the watch, using original vintage spares only, not new.

 All fitted hands must strictly comply with three parameters: